Tturna/Tturna/README.md

 <hr>

 I like to work on whatever project I'm interested about.
-Recently I've been developing a small Unity game and a human interface project to make humans into musical instruments.
+Recently I've been developing a Unity game and a human interface project to make humans into musical instruments.
 -->

 <!--
-I have worked on several personal video game projects with Unity, but all of them have frozen at some point.
-I'm planning to start a proper game project with a team in late 2021.
+I have worked on several personal video game projects with Unity.

 Learning more C#, C++, Python, AI stuff and general programming along the way.